About the Technology Business Incubator®

 The C. Scott Ellington Technology Business Incubator (TBI) was designated as such in December 2010 by the Research Park at Florida Atlantic University Board of Directors to honor of the late-Scott Ellington’s contributions to developing a sustainable and nurturing environment for entrepreneurs.

 The Technology Business Incubator is designed to assist companies in the early stages of development and to the greatest extent possible, lighten the burdens of running a business for the entrepreneur, thereby letting him/her focus on developing the technology and finding new customers.
 The TBI currently offers certain services to all its residents, such as: conference facilities with telephone conference capability; shared kitchen area; shared printer and fax services; and access to its server closet.

-Importantly, the TBI is also home to the EDC, the regional Internet Coast and the Florida Institute for the Commercialization of Public Research.
+Importantly, the TBI is also home to the Florida Institute for the Commercialization of Public Research.
 This entity was created by the State Legislature in 2007 to act as a central repository for all of the commercialization-ready technology from the Technology Transfer Offices of the eleven state universities.
 The Institute enables interested parties to evaluate potential opportunities and facilitates the process by which these discoveries enter the commercial marketplace.
 The Institute showcases technologies and products developed by publicly supported organizations across the state, and commercially-viable discoveries are paired with seasoned entrepreneurs and investors to ensure their growth and success .